 We do not expect the composition of our information management activities to change significantly in fiscal 2013.
-Hardware and software maintenance costs will remain flat in fiscal 2013.
-Costs will increase \$0.3 million (31%) in 2014, primarily due to increased licensing costs and additional maintenance fees on software and equipment purchases.
-We expect (2%) inflationary growth over the balance of the planning period.
+Hardware and software maintenance costs increased \$0.2 million (20%) in fiscal 2013, primarily to support capital projects underway and software licensing.
+Costs will increase \$0.1 million (6%) in 2014, primarily due to increased licensing costs and additional maintenance fees on software and equipment purchases.
+We expect 2% inflationary growth over the balance of the planning period.